wp-plugins/custom-taxonomy-order-ne/readme.txt

 There is a bug with the the_tags function, where it will sort according to the setting for categories.
 And yes, that is strange :).

+= What capabilities are needed? =

+For sorting the terms you need the manage_categories capability.

 = Is there an API? =

 There is an action that you can use with add_action.
 It is being run when saving the order of terms in the admin page.